rlaffers/eslint-plugin-xstate/docs/rules/event-names.md

 - MACRO_CASE (a.k.a.
 SCREAMING_SNAKE_CASE) [*default*]
 - snake_case
 - camelCase
+- regular expression

-The default MACRO_CASE for event names is an _unofficial_ convention, typically used within the XState community.
+The default MACRO*CASE for event names is an \_unofficial* convention, typically used within the XState community.

 Examples of **incorrect** code for this rule: